garrandall/popular-music-data/tracks/marianne-stephen-stills.md

 Or are you afraid of the shakeup?
 There's a better thing you can take up
 Wake up Marianne, wake up Marianne
-Wake up Marianne, ooh Marianne
+Wake up Marianne, oh Marianne
-Ooh
+Oh